Rubius/TFSBuildTask-ReportFailingTests/README.md

 to be able to see the failing test names right from the email notification.

-The task should be added to the build pipeline after Visual Studio Test task.
+The task should be added to the build pipeline after Visual Studio Test task. __Always run checkbox should be checked for the task__

 ## Installation